Spanish American Enlightenment: History

 Another development in Spanish America was the formation of economic societies and “friends of the country,” by elite men to improve the local economy through science.
 They also functioned as discussion groups that considered political issues, particularly as crown policies increasingly favored the peninsula.

+The Bourbon Reforms that started to gain traction in Spanish America in the mid-18th century encouraged economic progress and activities.
+The Bourbon Reforms also sought to make progress through education programs in Spanish America.
 The crown founded a number of institutions aimed at scientific and economic progress, as well as cultural advancement.
 In Mexico, the crown established of the College of Mines in 1792, directed by Spanish mineralogist Fausto Elhuyar.
 It was designed to train experts for the empire’s most lucrative industry, silver mining.